enyelsequeira/enyelsequeira/README.md

 ## I'm A Full-stack Developer.
 Always learning!
-- 🔭 I’m currently working on a travel blog using contenful
+- 🔭 I’m currently working on a full-stack app using typeorm and next with typescript
-- 🌱 I’m currently learning how to work with Typescript
+- 🌱 I’m currently learning how to work with vue
 - 👯 I’m looking to enter the tech field
-- 🥅 2020 Goals: Get a job as a junior Developer
+- 🥅 2021 Goals: Learn a new language
 - ⚡ Fun fact: I love playing tennis and soccer

 ### Connect with me: